USA, Hawaiian Islands – In the Middle of the Pacific V.

 In the 1840s, Hale Aliʻi (the house of chiefs) was built here.
 The current palace is about two thirds larger than Hale Aliʻi.
 In the 1970s the former palace was destroyed and construction of a new, modern, and more opulent began.

 It was equipped with its own plumbing, electric light, or telephone.
-By the way, the very name of the palace is very noble for Io is Hawaiian hawk and lani means heavenly or noble.
+By the way, the very name of the palace is very noble and refers to a species of Hawaiian hawk and deer.
+It is an adjective that means heavenly or magnificent.

 Moreover, you can see historical tableware, glassware and silver collections bearing royal insignia, or a weapon collection (including remarkable royal sword, helmet or decoration).